robertoemou/RScripts/README.md

-R scripts that make my life easier
+Some personal R scripts that make my life easier